Skip to Content

 2PSYC 370 is recommended for students transferring to CSU Sacramento.

-The Psychology Associate in Arts (A.A.) degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives to meet a 60-unit total.
+The Psychology Associate in Arts (A.A.) degree may be obtained by completion of the required program, plus the local SCC General Education Requirement, plus sufficient electives to meet a 60-unit total.
 See SCC graduation requirements.

 Student Learning Outcomes